...And Then There Were Three...: Writing and recording

-Rehearsals began at Shepperton Studios for around six weeks.
+Rehearsals began at Shepperton Studios and lasted for around six weeks.
 In September 1977, the remaining three members returned to Relight Studios in Hilvarenbeek, Netherlands to write and record their new album, the same venue as used for the Wind & Wuthering album.
 The group wished to record in a new location, but they could not find a studio that fit their needs and did not wish to travel too far from England.
 Rutherford wished to remain in London, but noted recording abroad was their "one tax concession".
 Joining the group was audio engineer and co-producer David Hentschel who had worked on the band's past two albums.
 Genesis also shared production duties and are credited on the album's sleeve.
 According to Rutherford, the material was recorded in two weeks.
-The band considered auditioning new guitarists or utilising a studio guitarist for the album, but Rutherford felt confident enough in his skills to take on the lead guitar parts himself, feeling he would enjoy the challenge of doing so.
+The band considered auditioning for a new guitarist or utilising a studio guitarist for the album, but Rutherford felt confident enough in his skills to take on the lead guitar parts himself, feeling he would enjoy the challenge of doing so.
 Banks noticed recording as a three-member band was an easier and more pleasurable experience than before as each member had a clearly defined role, which reduced the risk of personnel clashes along the way.
 Rutherford became aware that with three members, the basic tracks came across as sparse and not so easy to understand until the overdubs were recorded on top of them.
 Following the recording, the group mixed the album at Trident Studios in London.

-Banks and Rutherford remained the more dominant songwriters with four and three songs written by them respectively, one from Banks and Collins, and three tracks written by all three members.
-Collins had settled down with his wife and two children in South Ealing, meaning he did not find much time to bring new compositions to the sessions.
-Rutherford later said he was impressed the group wrote "Follow You Follow Me", as they had had difficulty writing songs that worked within a 3–4 minute framework.
+Banks (four songs) and Rutherford (three songs) remained the dominant songwriters, with the remaining songs being one from Banks and Collins, and three tracks written by all three members.
+Collins had settled down with his wife and two children in South Ealing, and did not find much time to bring new songs to the sessions.
+Rutherford later said he was impressed the group wrote "Follow You Follow Me", as they had had difficulty in the past writing songs that worked within a four minute framework.
 The majority of the album was formed of pre-written songs, not ones developed from jams and improvisations.
-Collins later thought the album lacked "rich, jazzy pieces" like "Los Endos" from A Trick of the Tail with its merge of rhythm and melody, but could not contribute such ideas as it was difficult to play the drums in his flat in Ealing with his wife and two children.
-The group were still growing in popularity in the United States and did not have a hit single, which Banks later admitted was a struggling point for them.
+Collins later thought the album lacked "rich, jazzy pieces" like "Los Endos" from A Trick of the Tail with its merging of rhythm and melody, but he could not contribute such ideas as it was difficult to play the drums in his flat in Ealing with his wife and two children.
+The group were still growing in popularity in the United States and despite "Follow You, Follow Me", did not have a hit single, which Banks later admitted was a struggling point for them.
 The original album track order swapped "Undertow" with "Many Too Many" and "Scenes from a Night's Dream", before it was changed as the band felt it flowed better.